|Oracle® Communications Billing and Revenue Management Configuring and Running Billing

 For information about configuring on-demand billing in a price list, see "Using Deals to Bill Your Customers on Demand" and "Using Plans to Bill Your Customers on Demand" in BRM Setting Up Pricing and Rating.

-For information about using on-demand billing in Pricing Center, see "Enabling on-demand billing" in the Pricing Center online help.
+For information about using on-demand billing in Pricing Center, see the discussion about enabling on-demand billing in the Pricing Center online help.

 By default, the Bill Now feature in Customer Center generates a bill that includes all pending items, and any cycle arrears and cycle forward arrears fees for an account or a specified bill unit.
 Therefore, for both open item accounting and balance forward accounting types, Bill Now adds the previous total amount to the current total.
 For example, an account with open item accounting bill type has a previous total of $20 and it's current total is $10.
 When Bill Now is run, the account is billed for $30.

 When an account has multiple bill units (/billinfo), only one parent bill unit can be processed at a time.

 For example, consider the following bill hierarchy: